 Dolly Parton is an incredibly talented musician.
 She’s a heartfelt and captivating performer, a singer with a voice unlike any other, and a prolific songwriter with thousands of songs under her belt.
 Being such a gifted songwriter, it makes sense that the “9 to 5” singer would dabble in other forms of writing.
 In addition to writing music, the Queen of Country has always enjoyed writing poetry and short stories.
-At one time, she hoped to get a volume of her work published.

 Dolly Parton’s favorite hobbies